 The prospect of attending college can be both exciting and daunting, particularly given the cost of tuition these days regardless of where you plan to attend school – Louisiana, Nebraska, Nevada, Missouri – doesn’t matter.
 Obtaining a bachelor’s degree can easily cost much more than $100,000, putting higher education out of reach for many.
-However, there are some colleges and universities that offer free tuition and we’ve put together a list of the top ten institutions of higher education that will be easy on your checkbook.
+However, there are some colleges and universities that offer free tuition and we’ve put together a list of the top 10 institutions of higher education that will be easy on your checkbook in 2013.
 Admission to these schools can be very competitive with most accepting a small number of students each year.

 10. Macaulay Honors College at CUNY, New York City, New York

 Macaulay Honors College is unique in that its students enroll at one of eight colleges within the City University of New York network and receive guidance through the college’s advising program to develop a comprehensive, individualized academic program.
 Macaulay’s own campus is located a few blocks from verdant Central Park on the upper west side of Manhattan.

 9. U.S. Air Force Academy – Colorado Springs, Colorado

 As a dedicated military academy focused on preparing its students to serve as officers in the Air Force, the Air Force Academy offers bachelor’s degrees in more than 30 major areas of study.
 With an 8:1 student-to-faculty ratio, each student can get individual attention from instructors.

 Admission to the Academy is highly competitive and applicants must be nominated for admission by a member of Congress or the Vice President of the United States.
 All accepted students receive a scholarship valued at over $400,000 that covers tuition and room and board for all four years at the Academy.
 Each cadet is expected to complete a service commitment by serving several years on active duty and reserves after graduation.

 8. U.S. Merchant Marine Academy – Kings Point, New York